 This post may contain affiliate links.
 That means that if you purchase from one of these links, I will make a small commission.

 I adore making bows; however, I remember my first few failed attempts at making them.
-Since then, I have learned to make many different types of ribbon bows.
+Since then, I have learned to create many different types of ribbon bows.
 Additionally, I enjoy sharing my favorite ways to make a bow; you can find more bow tutorials in my ultimate bow-making guide.

 I prefer using a wider ribbon such as 2 1/2 inches for wreath bows.
 However, my favorite ribbon for my DIY bows is a wired burlap ribbon.

 Zip Tie and Wire